GioVaradashvili/GioVaradashvili/README.md

   <h4>Giorgixmaladze</h4>
 </p>

 > ""Giorgi and I were colleagues, but after a few months, he returned completely transformed.
 His focus shifted entirely to progress, and the results are clearly visible.
-His commitment to achieving results is truly inspiring.""
+His commitment to achieving results is truly inspiring."
 >
 > ✅ **Rating:** ⭐⭐⭐⭐⭐